-Seafarers' International Union of Canada COVID-19 Taskforce Update April 23, 2021 SIU COVID-19 Taskforce Chair: Josh Sanders, Vice-President Great Lakes and West Coast Members: Charles Aubry, Vice-President St. Lawrence and East Coast Chris Given, Director of Government Relations Paul Macdonald, HQ Representative (Thorold) Philippe Marchand, HQ Representative (QC) Welcome to the most recent communications update from the SIU's COVID-19 taskforce.
-The SIU's taskforce has met regularly since the start of the Pandemic in March 2020 and with the onset of the "Second Wave" and some instances of misinformation being shared by the Companies, has made the decision to share information whenever necessary to keep SIU members up-to-date with current information as well as provide a straight line of communication so that the Union can provide you with our direct perspective and opinions on issues of concern such as shore leave, shipboard protocols, etc. I. Overview As of April 21, 2021, the situation across Canada is as follows:
+Seafarers' International Union of Canada COVID-19 Taskforce Update April 30, 2021

+SIU COVID-19 Taskforce

+Chair: Josh Sanders, Vice-President Great Lakes and West Coast Members: Charles Aubry, Vice-President St. Lawrence and East Coast

+Chris Given, Director of Government Relations Paul Macdonald, HQ Representative (Thorold) Philippe Marchand, HQ Representative (QC)

+Welcome to the most recent communications update from the SIU's COVID-19 taskforce.
+The SIU's taskforce has met regularly since the start of the Pandemic in March 2020 and with the onset of the "Second Wave" and some instances of misinformation being shared by the Companies, has made the decision to share information whenever necessary to keep SIU members up-to-date with current information as well as provide a straight line of communication so that the Union can provide you with our direct perspective and opinions on issues of concern such as shore leave, shipboard protocols, etc.

+I. Overview

+As of April 28, 2021, the situation across Canada is as follows:

-- 1,147,463 total cases (+60,311 since last update) - 89,167 active cases (+8,966 since last update) - 23,763 deaths (+318 since last update) In the most recent COVID-19 daily Epidemiology report issued by the Public Health Agency of Canada (PHAC), the Agency noted the majority of cases and deaths have been reported by Ontario and Quebec.
-In the 7 days leading up to April 21, 2021, Ontario reported over 30,000 cases, breaking records seemingly everyday for the number of cases in the province.
-Quebec reported 9,366 cases, down around 2000 compared to our previous update.
-British Columbia reported 6,881 cases over the last week, down slightly from our previous update.
-On the East Coast, the provinces have reported a combined 149 cases in the past week.
-Seafarers' International Union of Canada
+- 1,202,737 total cases (+55,274 since last update) - 83,354 active cases (-5,813 since last update) - 24,117 deaths (+354 since last update)

+In the most recent COVID-19 daily Epidemiology report issued by the Public Health Agency of Canada (PHAC), the Agency noted the majority of cases and deaths have been reported by Ontario and Quebec.
+In the 7 days leading up to April 28, 2021, Ontario reported over roughly 27,000 cases, down slightly from our last update, but still extremely high.
+Quebec continues to have a good handle on the spread of the virus, reporting 7,293 cases over the last 7 days.
+British Columbia reported 6,138 cases over the last week, down slightly from our previous update.
+Alberta has seen a significant increase, reporting 11,449 cases.
+On the East Coast, the provinces have reported a combined 542 cases in the past week after an outbreak in Nova Scotia, which accounts for 434 cases.